-We pursue consistent and sustainable growth in sales and earnings by emphasizing continuous improvement in the operating performance of our existing businesses and by acquiring other carefully selected businesses that offer high value-added, engineered products and solution and are capable of achieving growth and maintaining high margins.
-Our acquisitions have represented both financial bolt-ons and new strategic platforms.
+We pursue consistent and sustainable growth in sales and earnings by emphasizing continuous improvement in the operating performance of our existing businesses and by acquiring other carefully selected businesses that offer high value-added, engineered products and solutions and are capable of achieving growth and high margins.
+Our acquisitions have represented new strategic platforms as well as businesses that are complementary to existing platforms.
 We strive for high cash and earnings returns from our acquisition investments.
-During the first three months of 2005, our results of operations benefited from the 2004 acquisitions of the Power Generation business of R/D Tech on June 7, 2004 and TransCore Holdings, Inc. ("TransCore") effective December 13, 2004.
+During the first nine months of 2005, our results of operations benefited from the 2004 acquisitions of the Power Generation business of R/D Tech on June 7, 2004, TransCore Holdings, Inc. ("TransCore") effective on December 13, 2004, and the 2005 acquisitions of Inovonics Wireless Corporation ("Inovonics") on February 28, 2005 and CIVCO Holdings, Inc. ("CIVCO") on June 17, 2005.